pat-schmitt/goodbye_glaciers/_i18n/en/preserve.md

 impact you create by contributing to societal and political transformations for a better future.

-Besides voting and going to a climate demonstration, you can find transformation-engaging activities that fit to your personality.
+Besides voting or going to a climate demonstration, you can find transformation-engaging activities that fit to your personality.
 For example:

 - Advocate for more plant-based meal options in your workplace cafeteria.